gonzalezben81/pitchanalysis/README.md

 ### Pitch Type

 + The pitch type plot allows an user to visualize the type of pitches that are thrown.
-The rectangle is the catcher's view an is where an umpire may call a strike or a ball.
+The rectangle is the catcher's view and is where an umpire may call a strike or a ball.

 ![](./www/baseball_pitch_type.png)